ClickSend/clicksend-perl/README.md

 use strict;
 use warnings;
 # load the API package
-use WWW::SwaggerClient::AccountApi;
+use WWW::ClickSendClient::AccountApi;
-use WWW::SwaggerClient::AccountRechargeApi;
+use WWW::ClickSendClient::AccountRechargeApi;
-use WWW::SwaggerClient::ContactApi;
+use WWW::ClickSendClient::ContactApi;
-use WWW::SwaggerClient::ContactListApi;
+use WWW::ClickSendClient::ContactListApi;
-use WWW::SwaggerClient::CountriesApi;
+use WWW::ClickSendClient::CountriesApi;
-use WWW::SwaggerClient::DeliveryIssuesApi;
+use WWW::ClickSendClient::DeliveryIssuesApi;
-use WWW::SwaggerClient::DetectAddressApi;
+use WWW::ClickSendClient::DetectAddressApi;
-use WWW::SwaggerClient::EmailDeliveryReceiptRulesApi;
+use WWW::ClickSendClient::EmailDeliveryReceiptRulesApi;
-use WWW::SwaggerClient::EmailMarketingApi;
+use WWW::ClickSendClient::EmailMarketingApi;
-use WWW::SwaggerClient::EmailToSmsApi;
+use WWW::ClickSendClient::EmailToSmsApi;
-use WWW::SwaggerClient::FAXDeliveryReceiptRulesApi;
+use WWW::ClickSendClient::FAXDeliveryReceiptRulesApi;
-use WWW::SwaggerClient::FaxApi;
+use WWW::ClickSendClient::FaxApi;
-use WWW::SwaggerClient::InboundFAXRulesApi;
+use WWW::ClickSendClient::InboundFAXRulesApi;
-use WWW::SwaggerClient::InboundSMSRulesApi;
+use WWW::ClickSendClient::InboundSMSRulesApi;
-use WWW::SwaggerClient::MMSApi;
+use WWW::ClickSendClient::MMSApi;
-use WWW::SwaggerClient::MasterEmailTemplatesApi;
+use WWW::ClickSendClient::MasterEmailTemplatesApi;
-use WWW::SwaggerClient::MmsCampaignApi;
+use WWW::ClickSendClient::MmsCampaignApi;
-use WWW::SwaggerClient::NumberApi;
+use WWW::ClickSendClient::NumberApi;
-use WWW::SwaggerClient::PostDirectMailApi;
+use WWW::ClickSendClient::PostDirectMailApi;
-use WWW::SwaggerClient::PostLetterApi;
+use WWW::ClickSendClient::PostLetterApi;
-use WWW::SwaggerClient::PostPostcardApi;
+use WWW::ClickSendClient::PostPostcardApi;
-use WWW::SwaggerClient::PostReturnAddressApi;
+use WWW::ClickSendClient::PostReturnAddressApi;
-use WWW::SwaggerClient::ReferralAccountApi;
+use WWW::ClickSendClient::ReferralAccountApi;
-use WWW::SwaggerClient::ResellerAccountApi;
+use WWW::ClickSendClient::ResellerAccountApi;
-use WWW::SwaggerClient::SMSApi;
+use WWW::ClickSendClient::SMSApi;
-use WWW::SwaggerClient::SMSDeliveryReceiptRulesApi;
+use WWW::ClickSendClient::SMSDeliveryReceiptRulesApi;
-use WWW::SwaggerClient::SearchApi;
+use WWW::ClickSendClient::SearchApi;
-use WWW::SwaggerClient::SmsCampaignApi;
+use WWW::ClickSendClient::SmsCampaignApi;
-use WWW::SwaggerClient::StatisticsApi;
+use WWW::ClickSendClient::StatisticsApi;
-use WWW::SwaggerClient::SubaccountApi;
+use WWW::ClickSendClient::SubaccountApi;
-use WWW::SwaggerClient::TimezonesApi;
+use WWW::ClickSendClient::TimezonesApi;
-use WWW::SwaggerClient::TransactionalEmailApi;
+use WWW::ClickSendClient::TransactionalEmailApi;
-use WWW::SwaggerClient::TransferCreditApi;
+use WWW::ClickSendClient::TransferCreditApi;
-use WWW::SwaggerClient::UploadApi;
+use WWW::ClickSendClient::UploadApi;
-use WWW::SwaggerClient::UserEmailTemplatesApi;
+use WWW::ClickSendClient::UserEmailTemplatesApi;
-use WWW::SwaggerClient::VoiceApi;
+use WWW::ClickSendClient::VoiceApi;
-use WWW::SwaggerClient::VoiceDeliveryReceiptRulesApi;
+use WWW::ClickSendClient::VoiceDeliveryReceiptRulesApi;

 # load the models
-use WWW::SwaggerClient::Object::Account;
+use WWW::ClickSendClient::Object::Account;
-use WWW::SwaggerClient::Object::AccountForgotPasswordVerify;
+use WWW::ClickSendClient::Object::AccountForgotPasswordVerify;
-use WWW::SwaggerClient::Object::AccountVerify;
+use WWW::ClickSendClient::Object::AccountVerify;
-use WWW::SwaggerClient::Object::Address;
+use WWW::ClickSendClient::Object::Address;
-use WWW::SwaggerClient::Object::Attachment;
+use WWW::ClickSendClient::Object::Attachment;
-use WWW::SwaggerClient::Object::Contact;
+use WWW::ClickSendClient::Object::Contact;
-use WWW::SwaggerClient::Object::ContactListImport;
+use WWW::ClickSendClient::Object::ContactListImport;
-use WWW::SwaggerClient::Object::CreditCard;
+use WWW::ClickSendClient::Object::CreditCard;
-use WWW::SwaggerClient::Object::DeliveryIssue;
+use WWW::ClickSendClient::Object::DeliveryIssue;
-use WWW::SwaggerClient::Object::DeliveryReceiptRule;
+use WWW::ClickSendClient::Object::DeliveryReceiptRule;
-use WWW::SwaggerClient::Object::Email;
+use WWW::ClickSendClient::Object::Email;
-use WWW::SwaggerClient::Object::EmailCampaign;
+use WWW::ClickSendClient::Object::EmailCampaign;
-use WWW::SwaggerClient::Object::EmailFrom;
+use WWW::ClickSendClient::Object::EmailFrom;
-use WWW::SwaggerClient::Object::EmailRecipient;
+use WWW::ClickSendClient::Object::EmailRecipient;
-use WWW::SwaggerClient::Object::EmailSMSAddress;
+use WWW::ClickSendClient::Object::EmailSMSAddress;
-use WWW::SwaggerClient::Object::EmailTemplateNew;
+use WWW::ClickSendClient::Object::EmailTemplateNew;
-use WWW::SwaggerClient::Object::EmailTemplateUpdate;
+use WWW::ClickSendClient::Object::EmailTemplateUpdate;
-use WWW::SwaggerClient::Object::FaxMessage;
+use WWW::ClickSendClient::Object::FaxMessage;
-use WWW::SwaggerClient::Object::FaxMessageCollection;
+use WWW::ClickSendClient::Object::FaxMessageCollection;
-use WWW::SwaggerClient::Object::InboundFAXRule;
+use WWW::ClickSendClient::Object::InboundFAXRule;
-use WWW::SwaggerClient::Object::InboundSMSRule;
+use WWW::ClickSendClient::Object::InboundSMSRule;
-use WWW::SwaggerClient::Object::MmsCampaign;
+use WWW::ClickSendClient::Object::MmsCampaign;
-use WWW::SwaggerClient::Object::MmsMessage;
+use WWW::ClickSendClient::Object::MmsMessage;
-use WWW::SwaggerClient::Object::MmsMessageCollection;
+use WWW::ClickSendClient::Object::MmsMessageCollection;
-use WWW::SwaggerClient::Object::PostDirectMail;
+use WWW::ClickSendClient::Object::PostDirectMail;
-use WWW::SwaggerClient::Object::PostDirectMailArea;
+use WWW::ClickSendClient::Object::PostDirectMailArea;
-use WWW::SwaggerClient::Object::PostLetter;
+use WWW::ClickSendClient::Object::PostLetter;
-use WWW::SwaggerClient::Object::PostPostcard;
+use WWW::ClickSendClient::Object::PostPostcard;
-use WWW::SwaggerClient::Object::PostRecipient;
+use WWW::ClickSendClient::Object::PostRecipient;
-use WWW::SwaggerClient::Object::ResellerAccount;
+use WWW::ClickSendClient::Object::ResellerAccount;
-use WWW::SwaggerClient::Object::ResellerAccountTransferCredit;
+use WWW::ClickSendClient::Object::ResellerAccountTransferCredit;
-use WWW::SwaggerClient::Object::SmsCampaign;
+use WWW::ClickSendClient::Object::SmsCampaign;
-use WWW::SwaggerClient::Object::SmsMessage;
+use WWW::ClickSendClient::Object::SmsMessage;
-use WWW::SwaggerClient::Object::SmsMessageCollection;
+use WWW::ClickSendClient::Object::SmsMessageCollection;
-use WWW::SwaggerClient::Object::SmsTemplate;
+use WWW::ClickSendClient::Object::SmsTemplate;
-use WWW::SwaggerClient::Object::Subaccount;
+use WWW::ClickSendClient::Object::Subaccount;
-use WWW::SwaggerClient::Object::VoiceMessage;
+use WWW::ClickSendClient::Object::VoiceMessage;
-use WWW::SwaggerClient::Object::VoiceMessageCollection;
+use WWW::ClickSendClient::Object::VoiceMessageCollection;

 # for displaying the API response data
 use Data::Dumper;
-use WWW::SwaggerClient::;
+use WWW::ClickSendClient::;

-my $api_instance = WWW::SwaggerClient::->new(
+my $api_instance = WWW::ClickSendClient::->new(

     # Configure HTTP basic authorization: BasicAuth
     username => 'YOUR_USERNAME',